Eyosworld/alx-pre_course/0x02-git/README.md

 **Sub-directory for my First Git project**.
-I'm gradually finding my way around the Git & Github environment
+I'm gradually finding my way around the Git and Github environment and its fun.